GrantDPowell/Sensory-Table-Simon-Says-Buttons/README.md

 - The module is powered by a rechargeable battery, ensuring portability and ease of use.

 ## Source Code
-The Arduino source code can be found in the [GitHub repository](https://github.com/OkimaSha/LightButtonModuleSensoryTable/blob/main/PianoWithSimonSaysWSoundWbuiltInSwitcV2.ino).
+The Arduino source code can be found in the [GitHub repository](https://github.com/OkimaSha/LightButtonModuleSensoryTable/blob/main/Ard-R3-Code.ino).

 ## Acknowledgements
 - Ezra Reynolds for providing crucial information from Signal Centers.
 - Benjamin Swords for assisting with the CNC machine operations.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact
-For any questions or further information, please contact Grant Powell at [grant.powell@example.com](mailto:grant.powell@example.com).